deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 ```

 There are a few things to note here.
-First, the workflow is automatically triggered when a PR to the main branch is created, or when a change is pushed to the main branch.
+First, the workflow is automatically triggered when a PR to the main branch is created, or when a change is pushed to any branch.
 It can also be manually triggered.
 Second, the workflow has 3 jobs: `build-and-test`, `deploy-to-staging`, and `deploy-to-production`.
 Notice in the `deploy-to-staging` job we use a conditional `if` statement to ensure we do not deploy if the workflow was triggered by a PR, or if the `push` was not for the `main` branch.